 Instructions

-- In a medium sized bowl combine the egg yolks and 1/2 cup of granulated sugar.
+- In a medium-sized bowl combine the egg yolks and 1/2 cup of granulated sugar.
 Beat using a whisk or hand mixer for a minute.

 - Transfer the bowl onto a double boiler (a pot with boiling water), making sure the bowl does not touch the hot water.
-Continue to beat the egg yolks until it turns pale, creamy and thick (about 3-4 minutes).
+Continue to beat the egg yolks until it turns pale, creamy, and thick (about 3-4 minutes).

 - Remove from the double boiler and add in the cream cheese.
 Beat until fully combined.
 Set aside.

-- In a separate large bowl, combine the heavy cream, 2 tablespoons of granulated sugar and vanilla extract.
+- In a separate large bowl, combine the heavy cream, 2 tablespoons of granulated sugar, and vanilla extract.
 Beat on high speed until stiff peaks form (6-7 min).

-- Assembly: Slightly dip each of the ladyfingers(use as mush as you need) in the coffee (only for a second, don’t make them soggy) and arrange them at the bottom of your serving tray.
+- Assembly: Slightly dip each of the ladyfingers(use as much as you need) in the coffee (only for a second, don’t make them soggy) and arrange them at the bottom of your serving tray.
 Spread on half of the cream cheese custard.

 - Repeat this process to make one more layer of ladyfingers and finally the remaining cream cheese custard.
 Smooth out the top, then cover with plastic wrap and chill for at least 4 hours or up to overnight.